bocadilloproject/bocadillo/docs/guides/api.md

-# The API object
+# The application class

 The main object you'll manipulate in Bocadillo is the `API` object, an ASGI-compliant application.

 ## Running a Bocadillo app